Pahasara/ZeroV3/README.md

 - **{**: Reset the progress of the current show.
 - **r**: Delete the current TV show entry.
 - **q**: Exit from the program.

-Feel free to incorporate this section into your README file on GitHub.
 ## Downloads
 - **Linux**: [Under development]()
 - **Windows**: [Under development]()